ProseMirror/website/pages/examples/footnote/index.md

 PART(nodeview_start)

-Only when the node view is selected (it'll be selected when the user ‘arrows’ onto it, because we set the [`atom`](##model.NodeSpec.atom) property on the node spec) does the user get to see and interact with its content.
-In fact, what we'll do is pop up a little sub-editor, which is itself a ProseMirror view, with the node's content.
+Only when the node view is selected does the user get to see and interact with its content (it'll be selected when the user ‘arrows’ onto it, because we set the [`atom`](##model.NodeSpec.atom) property on the node spec).
+These two methods handle node selection and deselection the node view.

 PART(nodeview_select)

+What we'll do is pop up a little sub-editor, which is itself a ProseMirror view, with the node's content.
+Transactions in this sub-editor are handled specially, in the `dispatchInner` method.

+Mod-z and y are bound to run undo and redo on the _outer_ editor.
+We'll see in a moment why that works.

+PART(nodeview_open)

 What should happen when the content of the sub-editor changes?
 We could just take its content and reset the content of the footnote in